Velfi/Vizza/README.md

 A collection of interactive GPU-accelerated simulations for fun and beauty.
 Features a friendly UI that puts you in control.

+## How to play

+Windows, MacOS, and Linux are supported.

+Download the latest release from the [releases page](https://github.com/Velfi/Vizza/releases).

+Then, open the downloaded file and install the app, usually by double-clicking on it.
+You'll have to click past security warnings because I haven't paid for a developer certificate yet.

+Once the app is installed, you can run it like any other app.
+Presets and color schemes you create will be saved to your Documents folder.

 ## Simulations

 ### Slime Mold